 Are Probiotics Safe?

-For most part over the counter probiotics are fairly safe.
+For the most part, over the counter probiotics are fairly safe.
 Any side effects experienced from taking probiotic supplements are mild and typically only last a short time.

 Some people may not suit probiotics and cause mild side effects or worse.
 So, if you’re suffering from serious medical conditions or have a weak immune system then it really is best to seek medical advice before taking any probiotic supplements.